recski/brise-plandok/brise_plandok/data_split/README.md

 A specific folder structure is expected for the following scripts to work.
 Generate a sample structure by calling:

 ```
-./scripts/gen_structure_for_data_split.sh
+./scripts/TEST_gen_structure_for_data_split.sh
 ```

 ## Shuffle data

+This step is already done by the previous script!

-First, create a single file to track assignments and other stats for all documents.
+First, we create a single file to track assignments and other stats for all documents.
 The dataset will also be shuffled at this step.

 ```
 python brise_plandok/data_split/shuffle_dataset.py -d sample_data/txt > brise_plandok/data_split/example/shuffled_dataset.csv